Wucinni/Selfie-Booth/README.md

 :warning: If you modified the running port, you have to run again the batch file ('allow_site_through_firewall.cmd') in order to open the newly chosen port through firewall.

 :warning: In order to access the webside worldwide you have to do port forwarding in router settings.

+## Fullscreen

+Make Desktop GUI Fulscreen by pressing F12.
+If necessary to change: modify line 49 in selfiebooth_app.py

 # Gallery